codeigniter4/CodeIgniter4/user_guide_src/source/libraries/email.rst

 since the communication is entirely in clear-text).

-The key difference is that port 465 expects the communication channel to be secured using TLS from the start as per RFC8314.
+The key difference is that port 465 expects the communication channel to be secured using TLS from the start as per `RFC 8314 <https://tools.ietf.org/html/rfc8314>`_.
 A connection to port 587 allows clear-text connection and later will upgrade the channel to use encryption using the ``STARTTLS`` SMTP command.

 Upgrading a connection on port 465 may or may not be supported by the server, so the